jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 ![Hannah Arendty](./hannaharendt.jpg "Hannah Arendt in the US in 1944, having fled Nazi Europe three years before.")

 But do we ever take the time to truly challenge the principles we’ve inherited, to ensure they stand up to our own individual scrutiny?
 Are we even aware of our biases and learned behaviors?
-For Arendt, the answer to these questions is largely no — and it is precisely our tendency to adopt judgements without thinking that allows banalities, including evil, to flourish.
+For Arendt, the answer to these questions is largely no — and it is precisely our tendency to adopt judgements without thinking that allows evil's banality to flourish.

-For, if we’re not careful, evil principles can gradually emerge to become the new normal, and like the militant cutlery-using guests at the formal dinner party, we’ll defend those principles not necessarily because we’ve independently concluded they’re worth defending, but because they’re normal.
+For, if we’re not careful, evil principles can gradually emerge to become the new normal, and like the militant cutlery-using guests at the formal dinner party, we’ll defend those principles not necessarily because we’ve independently concluded they’re worth defending, but because they’re 'normal'.

 In relation to something as heinous as the crimes of Nazi Germany, this uncomfortable conclusion caused quite a stir in Arendt’s day.
 It implied the crimes of Nazi Germany were not the responsibility of a handful of purely evil men.
 Those men kickstarted it, but society enabled it: a lack of critical thinking, a desensitization, a human susceptibility to totalitarianism — this is what led to the murder of millions.⁣⁣⁣